awesomeshield/awesomeshield.github.io/content/tutorials/light-sensor/text.md

 # Light Sensor

 The photocell is a simple light sensor.
 Its resistance changes depending on how much light is shining on it.
-The Arduino can measure this resistance, and then it uses the Awesome Shield library to calculate the light level.
+The Arduino can measure this resistance.
+Then it uses the Awesome Shield library to calculate the light level.

 ***